Osborne tightens grip on UK cabinet after Cameron reshuffle

-LONDON (Reuters) - British Chancellor George Osborne has emerged as a winner in a cabinet reshuffle by Prime Minister David Cameron after last week’s election, with several close allies moving into top jobs in the new government on Monday.
+LONDON, May 11 (Reuters) - British finance minister George Osborne has emerged as a winner in a cabinet reshuffle by Prime Minister David Cameron after last week’s election, with several close allies moving into top jobs in the new government on Monday.

 Osborne, who has been mentioned by Cameron as a potential successor as leader of the Conservative Party, saw four of his former aides brought into the cabinet or promoted, including new business secretary Sajid Javid and energy secretary Amber Rudd.